DeanAyalon/fms-docker/readme.md

 ### install_devin
 A fork of the official [Devin.fm](https://devin.fm) installation script for UNIX ([download](https://download.devin.fm/downloads/server/latest/install_devin_unix.zip)).<br>
-Propsed a modification and sent it to the developers, so that the script works regardless of execution context.
+Proposed a modification and sent it to the developers, so that the script works regardless of execution context.

 # Use
 ## Downloads